MitchellMarinoDev/leptos_form_tool/getting_started.md

 "data[first]" instead of just "first".
 This is done to allow the form to use the SubmitForm as an action.
-See [ActionForms](https://book.leptos.dev/progressive_enhancement/action_form.html#complex-inputs) in the leptos book for more.
+See [ActionForms](https://book.leptos.dev/progressive_enhancement/action_form.html#complex-inputs) in the Leptos book for more.

 ```rust
 #[component]